 Our concierges work closely with parents sending away their children on gap-year programs in Israel.
-Although there are a lot of technical considerations with regards to the child’s stay abroad, a true concierge has to have the training and expertise to work with the parents on an emotional level.
-Statements such as, “I am just so scared” and “I don’t know if I can do it” are heard often- the tug and pull of conflicting emotions can be overwhelming.
+Although there are many technical considerations regarding the child’s stay abroad, a true concierge has to have the training and expertise to work with the parents on an emotional level.
+Statements such as “I am just so scared” and “I don’t know if I can do it” are heard often- the tug and pull of conflicting emotions can be overwhelming.

-So what can you do as a parent to prepare yourself emotionally to send you child with food allergies away on their own?
+So what can you do as a parent to prepare yourself emotionally to send your child with food allergies away on their own?